nosnowfall/nosnowfall/README.md

 Hi, I'm @nosnowfall, and welcome to my github.
-Here you'll find some code snippets and some open-source electronics projects.
+Here you'll find some code snippets and other projects.

 <!---
 nosnowfall/nosnowfall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.